jakedgrant/TokCleaner/MARKETING_PLAN.md

 • Works on all TikTok URLs

 HOW IT WORKS:
-Enable the extension in Settings → Safari → Extensions, and TokCleaner does the rest.
+Enable the extension in Settings → Safari → Extensions, and Paramless does the rest.
 Every TikTok link you visit is automatically cleaned, removing tracking parameters for a better browsing experience.

 PRIVACY FIRST:
 We don't collect, store, or transmit any data.
 All URL processing happens locally on your device.
 Your browsing stays private.

 EASY SETUP:
-Settings → Safari → Extensions → Enable TokCleaner
+Settings → Safari → Extensions → Enable Paramless

 Buy once, use forever.
 Perfect for privacy-conscious users who want cleaner, tracker-free TikTok links.
 ```